Tehnix/bi-1/README.md

 ## Get session token

-1. Send a post request to `/auth` with the following JSON object
+1. Send a POST request to `/auth` with the following JSON object
    ```javascript
    {
        'auth': {